-Hand Wave Gallery & Craft Shop @ Meacham
+Hand Wave Gallery & Craft Shop

 For almost four decades, the Hand Wave Gallery & Craft Shop in Meacham has been showcasing the work of Saskatchewan craftspeople in gallery exhibitions.
-Mediums include pottery, textiles, woodwork, jewellery, sculpture, art books, stained/fused and blown glass, prints, photography, quilting and others.
+Mediums books, stained/fused and blown glass, prints, photography, quilting and others.